generalroboticslab/TimeAwarePolicy/README.md

 ```

 ## Quick Start
-Run following checkpoint to check play with time-aware policy!
+Run following command to play with time-aware policy!

 🎮 Keyboard Controls
 - ⬆️ Increase the time ratio by 0.1